 If you are unclear as to what forms to complete or how to fill out a form to file a request for hearing, you can send a letter to your local Social Security office requesting a hearing.
 Social Security will provide the necessary help for you to complete your request and all of the necessary forms listed above.

 Importance of appeal deadline.
 If you do not request a hearing within the time frame noted below, you may permanently lose your ability to challenge the decision made in your case.
 You must file a request for a hearing with an administrative law judge (ALJ) within 60 days of receiving your decision letter from Social Security.
 Since Social Security allots 5 days for you to receive your decision letter in the mail, you technically have 65 days from the date on the decision letter to request a hearing.
-If you fail to request a hearing by the deadline, you will have to start over at the beginning -- that is, file a new application -- unless you can demonstrate "good cause" for requesting a hearing after the deadline has passed.
+If you fail to request a hearing by the deadline, you will have to start over at the beginning—that is, file a new application—unless you can demonstrate "good cause" (a valid reason) for requesting a hearing after the deadline has passed.

 Submitting new evidence.
 You should submit all new medical or other evidence within ten days of the date that you filed the request for a hearing.
-If you are not able to submit your new medical evidence within that time frame (for example, if you are waiting on medical records to arrive from a hospital stay), you may request an extension from the ALJ or Office of Disability Adjudication and Review to submit the new evidence.
+If you are not able to submit your new medical evidence within that time frame (for example, if you are waiting on medical records to arrive from a hospital stay), you may request an extension from the ALJ or the hearing office to submit the new evidence.

 Keep meticulous records of all your doctor appointments, surgeries, therapy, medications, and diagnostic tests.
 When possible, get copies of all recent records so that you have as much updated medical history as possible for the judge to review.
-In addition, you should:
+In addition, you may want to: